tdhckmn/ultraphonics-cms/packages/entity_history/README.md

     properties: {
         name: {
             name: "Name",
-            dataType: "string"
+            dataType: "string",
-        }
+        },
         // ...other properties
     },
-    history: true // Enable history for this collection });
+    history: true, // Enable history for this collection });
 ```